H-Edward/Discord-Go-Music-Bot/README.md

 make
 ```

-You should now see a new file called `music-bot`, this is the executable file.
+You should now see a new file called `music-bot`; this is the executable file.

-Now you must make sure you have your bot token from Discord's developer portal
+Now you must make sure you have your bot token from Discord's developer portal,
 which can be found at https://discord.com/developers/applications.
-Then click on your application, then click on `Bot` in the sidebar, then copy the token from this page (you may need to click `Reset Token`)
+Then click on your application, then click on `Bot` in the sidebar, then copy the token from this page (you may need to click `Reset Token`).

-The token should be written to the file `.env` in the same directory as the `music-bot executable`.
+The token should be written to the file `.env` in the same directory as the `music-bot` executable.

 This can be achieved by doing the following: